PSU-Security-Universe/data-only-attacks/SQLite/doXdgOpen.md

 ## Details

 Structure `ShellState` maintains the shell status information.
-Its defintion is as follows:
+Its defintion is as follows.

 ```c
 // in shell.c